S-Spence/S-Spence.github.io/README.md

 **Graphs and Tries:**
 - **Prefix Trie:** Implement a trie with insert, search, and starts_with methods.
 - **Time Needed to Inform Employees:** A company has n employees with unique IDs from 0 to n-1.
 The head of the company has the ID headID.
 You will receive a manger’s array where mangers[i] is the ID of the manager for employee i.
 Each employee has one direct manager.
 The company head has no manager, and the ID is set to -1.
 It is guaranteed that subordination relationships will have a tree structure.
 The head of the company wants to inform all employees of the news.
 He will inform his direct subordinates, who will inform their direct subordinates, etc. You will also receive an inform time array, where inform_time[i] is the time it takes employee i to inform all subordinates.
 Return the total number of minutes it takes to inform all employees of the news.
 - **Network Time Delay:** There are n network nodes labeled 1 to n.
 You are given a times array containing edges represented by arrays [u, v, w], where u is the source node, v is the target node, and w is the time taken to travel between nodes.
-Send a signal from node k and return the time it takes for all nodes the receive the signal.
+Send a signal from node k and return the time it takes for all nodes to receive the signal.
 Return -1 if it is impossible.
 - **Course Scheduler:** There are a total of n courses to take, labeled from 0 to n-1.
 Some courses have prerequisite courses.
 This is expressed as a pair, i.e. [0, 1], to indicate you must take course 0 before course 1.
 Given the total number of courses and an array of prerequisite pairs, return if it is possible to finish all courses.